audiamus/BookLibConnect/README.md

 Book Lib Connect is an Audible downloader app.
 It should be seen as temporary/preview project, because its features will become an integrated component in future AAX Audio Converter 2.

 _**Note:** Books downloaded with Book Lib Connect and exported for [AAX Audio Converter](https://github.com/audiamus/AaxAudioConverter) do not need a classic activation code.
-If AAX Audio Convrter asks or one, any dummy code will do._
+If AAX Audio Converter asks or one, any dummy code will do._

 ## Features
 - **Free** and **Open Source** software.